Best MSW/MPH Dual Degree Programs For 2022

-Graduate tuition at the University of Washington
+Graduate tuition at the

 is charged at the higher rate of the two programs in the dual Master of Social Work/Master of Public Health program.
 To reduce costs, some students choose to apply for both programs but defer enrolling in the MPH component of the dual degree program until their second year, paying the lower MSW tuition rate for the first year.
 The dual degree program includes a 115- 125 credits curriculum, depending on the student's needs.
 With a per-credit rate of $992.50, tuition for the program costs between $114,137.50 and $124,062.50

-As one of only a few research universities in the U.S. offering accredited graduate degrees in public health and social work, the University of Oklahoma
+As one of only a few research universities in the U.S. offering accredited graduate degrees in public health and social work, the

 is home to one of the best dual MPH/MSW programs.
 Tuition and mandatory hourly fees are assessed on a per-credit-hour basis.
 Oklahoma residents pay $356.70 per credit hour, and non-residents pay $984.30.
 Students must complete a total of eighty-two credit hours, paying tuition from $29,249.40 to $84,712.60